Before deciding which type of pipe to use for your DIY project, you must look at the available varieties.

 Type L pipes are durable and can last around 80-100 years.
 On the other hand, plumbers believe that Type M pipes would need to be replaced in 20-30 years.

 Suitability: Type M Vs. Type L

 When using copper wire for residential water supply, you can opt for Type M or Type L, depending on the requirements set by the local codes.
-In most places, both these pipes are rated quite well and handle the water pressure levels present in the water supply system sufficiently.
+In most places, both these pipes are rated quite well and handle the water pressure levels in the water supply system sufficiently.